Top 10 best automatic cars 2024

-If luxury isn’t your aim, comfort and ease still may be.
-Any driver who spends time stuck in the traffic of Britain’s urban arteries would be grateful for the chance to rest their clutch foot and an automatic takes that third pedal away.
-Even if dense congestion isn’t an issue you face often, the elimination of the clutch can make driving easier for all, as well as providing a mobility solution for motorists who can’t operate a clutch for physical reasons.
+If you often find yourself stuck in typical British stop-and-go traffic, you’ll appreciate the benefits of an automatic gearbox more than most.
+The lack of a third-pedal will give your left foot a hard-earned rest, taking the strain out of low speed driving.
+Even if dense congestion isn’t an issue, the elimination of the clutch can make driving easier for all, as well as providing a mobility solution for motorists who can’t operate a clutch for physical reasons.

 The automatic gearbox is no longer the preserve of slow, relaxing cars, either.
-Many of today’s most respected sports cars use a sophisticated system involving twin clutches and fast-acting hydraulics to change gear automatically at a rate far quicker than you could using a manual gearbox.
-Many of these can handle more power than a manual box, as well, and some cars even have electronic paddles mounted behind the steering wheel.
+The majority of today’s most respected sports cars use sophisticated systems involving dual-clutches and fast-acting hydraulics to change gear automatically at a rate far quicker than you could using a manual gearbox.
+Many of these can handle more power than a manual box, as well, and many cars even have electronic paddles mounted behind the steering wheel.
 These allow you to change gears manually, all while keeping both hands firmly on the wheel at all times – just like an F1 racing driver.

 Whatever your reason for choosing one, here's our list of the 10 best automatic cars on sale right now.
 If you're after something compact, check out our guide to the best small automatic cars, or why not read our list of the best luxury cars for the ultimate in driving comfort?

-For this latest generation of the BMW 3 Series can no longer be ordered with a manual gearbox can only be specified on the least powerful diesel engine.
-That’s no bad thing because the eight-speed automatic BMW fitted elsewhere is very impressive – and it still allows the 3 Series to live up to the brand’s ‘Ultimate Driving Machine’ slogan.
+Following a mid-life facelift in 2022, the BMW 3 Series can no longer be ordered with a manual gearbox for the first time in its lengthy history.
+That’s no bad thing because the eight-speed automatic BMW uses instead is very impressive – and it still allows the 3 Series to live up to the brand’s ‘Ultimate Driving Machine’ slogan.
 When cruising, it’s smooth and unobtrusive but select a sportier setup and the changes become lightning fast.

 The 3 Series range is extensive with super-fast versions sitting at one end and very economical diesels at the other.
-Because diesel’s fallen in popularity, BMW has introduced a much wider plug-in hybrid range, with two different versions and the availability of both on the 3 Series Touring estate.
+BMW offers two plug-in hybrid (PHEV) engines as well, with both versions available in either saloon or 3 Series Touring estate body styles.
 These manage over 30 miles of electric-only driving and will cost business users much less than a diesel in company-car tax.
-As a result, the PHEVs, which also get an automatic gearbox, are expected to be some of the top sellers.

-It’s a great demonstration of how well we regard the DSG automatic gearbox that it features in our top-10 list in three very different cars.
-Of all the wide variety of supermini-size car choices out there, the Volkswagen Polo is unquestionably the most plush and well appointed.
+It’s a great demonstration of how highly we regard the DSG automatic gearbox that it features in our top 10 list in three very different cars.
+Of all the wide variety of supermini-sized car choices out there, the Volkswagen Polo is unquestionably the most plush and well appointed.

 In a small car with a distinct luxury feel, the DSG gearbox feels right at home here, providing smooth, easy progress.
 Choosing it makes sound financial sense, too; when teamed with the 108bhp 1.0-litre TSI petrol engine, it still provides fuel economy of around 50mpg and reduces emissions as well.
 Yet, remarkably, it allows nippy 0-62mph performance.
 Its efficiency, together with the big-car-feel that the Polo exudes mean we can see why plenty of people might choose the DSG over the manual.